Important safety information for iPad

 Refer to the output marking on the power adapter

 Hearing loss Listening to sound at high volumes may damage your hearing.
 Background noise, as well as continued exposure to high volume levels, can make sounds seem quieter than they actually are.
 Turn on audio playback and check the volume before inserting anything in your ear.
-For information about how to set a maximum volume limit on iPad, see Play music on iPad.
+For information about how to set a maximum volume limit on iPad, see Limit the headphone volume.
 For more information about hearing loss, see the Sound and Hearing website.

-To avoid hearing damage, use only compatible receivers, earbuds, headphones, speakerphones, or earpieces with iPad.
-The headsets sold with iPhone 5s or later in China mainland (identifiable by dark insulating rings on the plugs) are designed to comply with Chinese standards and are only compatible with iPhone 5s and later, iPad Air and later, iPad Pro, iPad mini 2 and later, and iPod touch 6th generation and later.
+The Apple headsets sold with iPhone in China (identifiable by dark insulating rings on the plugs) are designed to comply with Chinese standards and are only compatible with iPad, iPhone, and iPod touch.

 WARNING: To prevent possible hearing damage, do not listen at high volume levels for long periods.

 Radio frequency exposure iPad uses radio signals to connect to wireless networks.
-For information about radio frequency (RF) energy resulting from radio signals, and steps you can take to minimize exposure, go to Settings > General > About > Legal > RF Exposure, or see the RF Exposure website.
+For information about radio frequency (RF) energy resulting from radio signals, and steps you can take to minimize exposure, go to Settings > General > Legal & Regulatory > RF Exposure, or see the RF Exposure website.

 Radio frequency interference Observe signs and notices that prohibit or restrict the use of mobile devices.
 Although iPad is designed, tested, and manufactured to comply with regulations governing radio frequency emissions, such emissions from iPad can negatively affect the operation of other electronic equipment, causing them to malfunction.
 When use is prohibited, such as while traveling in aircraft, or when asked to do so by authorities, turn off iPad, or use airplane mode or Settings > Wi-Fi and Settings > Bluetooth to turn off the iPad wireless transmitters.

 Medical device interference iPad contains components and radios that emit electromagnetic fields. iPad also contains magnets along the left and right edges and back of the device and on the right side of the front glass, which may interfere with medical devices, such as pacemakers and defibrillators.
-The iPad Smart Cover, iPad Pro Smart Cover, iPad Pro Smart Keyboard, iPad Pro Smart Keyboard Folio, and Apple Pencil (each available separately) also contain magnets.
+All models of iPad Smart Cover, Smart Folio, Smart Keyboard, Smart Keyboard Folio, Magic Keyboard for iPad, and Apple Pencil (each sold separately) also contain magnets.
 These electromagnetic fields and magnets may interfere with medical devices.
-Consult your physician and medical device manufacturer for information specific to your medical device and whether you need to maintain a safe distance of separation between your medical device and iPad, the iPad Smart Cover, the iPad Pro Smart Cover, the iPad Pro Smart Keyboard, the iPad Pro Smart Keyboard Folio, and the Apple Pencil.
+Consult your physician and medical device manufacturer for information specific to your medical device and whether you need to maintain a safe distance of separation between your medical device and iPad or any of its accessories.
 If you suspect iPad is interfering with your medical device, stop using iPad.

-Not a medical device iPad is not designed or intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease.
+Not a medical device iPad is not a medical device and should not be used as a substitute for professional medical judgment.
+It is not designed or intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of any condition or disease.
+Please consult your healthcare provider prior to making any decisions related to your health.

 Medical conditions If you have any medical condition or experience symptoms that you believe could be affected by iPad or flashing lights (for example, seizures, blackouts, eyestrain, or headaches), consult with your physician prior to using iPad.